SwedbankPay/developer.swedbankpay.com/checkout/index.md

 [3] 'Show Consumer UI page in iframe' displays the checkin form as content inside of the iframe. <br>
-[4] 'onConsumerIdentified (consumerProfileRef)' is an event that triggers when the consumer has been identified, and delivers a property 'consumerProfileRef' as a reference to be used in the payment menu.
+[4] 'onConsumerIdentified (consumerProfileRef)' is an event that triggers when the consumer has been identified, and delivers<br> a property 'consumerProfileRef' as a reference to be used in the payment menu.

-### Payment Menu
+#### Payment Menu

 [5] 'Authorize Payment' is when the payer has accepted the payment.